 MammoSite: An Internal Radiation Device for Breast Cancer Treatment

-Most early stage breast cancers are treated, at least initially, with surgery.
+are treated, at least initially, with surgery.
 The main goal of breast cancer surgery is to completely remove the tumor from the breast.
-There are two types of surgery for breast cancer:
+There are 2 types of surgery for breast cancer:

 Traditional Radiation Therapy